hunt-genes/PPU-GenEpi/Day3/README.md

 ## Reading the base data file
 **Height.gwas.txt.gz** is compressed.
 To read its content, you can type:

+Note:
+Remember to set the file paths and path to Plink again: cd /mnt/c/Users/User/Desktop/PPU-GenEpi-main/Day3/
+We also need to tell the terminal where plink is:

+plink=/mnt/c/Users/User/Desktop/PPU-GenEpi-main/PLINK/plink.exe

 Open terminal (meaning Ubuntu in Windows):
 ```bash
 gunzip -c Height.gwas.txt.gz | head